Justin Michael Reed

 Stanford University, BA; Harvard Divinity School, MTS; Princeton Theological Seminary, PhD

-For more information and access to some of the resources he has created, visit www.drjustinreed.com/links.
+For access to some of his work, visit drjustinreed.com/links.

-Justin is married to attorney Catherine Howard, who serves as a public defender for Jefferson County; they are the proud parents of Jordan Matthew Howard-Reed and Justice Michael Howard-Reed.
+He is married to attorney Catherine Howard, who serves as a public defender for Jefferson County; they are the proud parents of Jordan and Justice.

 I believe that how we interpret the Bible matters–our interpretations have a deep connection to how we live in the world.
 At Louisville Seminary, I enjoy the responsibility of guiding our students to think critically about how we read the Bible, and I love walking with students as we discover ways of reading that cultivate compassion and justice in the world.